sebastian-zieba/PACMAN/joss/paper.md

     - sinusoids for phase curve fits
     - a constant offset which accounts for the upstream-downstream effect [@McCullough2012] caused by forward and reverse scanning

+A typical model to fit an exoplanet transit in HST data is the following (used for example in @Kreidberg2014a):

     \begin{equation}
     \label{eq:equation1}